BelalKadejah/BelalKadejah.GitHub.io/index.md

 ---

 ## About Me
-Results-driven Senior Business & Product Analyst with 20+ years of experience translating data into actionable insights and performance improvements.
+Senior Business & Product Analyst with 20+ years of experience leveraging data analytics, business intelligence, and KPI frameworks to drive strategic insights and performance optimization.
 ---

 ## Skills